 From Learning to Teaching

 Single father Wickherst was at his job as a college admissions office near his home in Pueblo one day when he decided to take a lunch break in the cosmetology department.
 He was determined to learn how to put his two-year-old daughter’s hair into a ponytail.
-After two and a half hours learning how to style a little girl’s hair from the cosmetology department, Wickherst succeeded and posted a picture of his success on social media.
+After two and a half hours of learning how to style a little girl’s hair from the cosmetology department, Wickherst succeeded and posted a picture of his success on social media.

 After the Huffington Post article, Wickherst became an Internet celebrity.
 Dozens of blogs and magazines wrote stories about him, including Cosmopolitan.
 He appeared on the local Pueblo news, then national news networks, then the Rachael Ray Show.